Higher homotopy categories, higher derivators, and K-theory: -theory of homotopy -categories

 An attempt towards an axiomatization of the properties (a)--(d) would naturally lead to considering triples

-where: \begin{itemize} \item[(1)] $\D$ is a pointed $n$-category. \item[(2)] $\Sigma \colon \D \to \D$ is an endofunctor. \item[(3)] $\D$ admits finite coproducts and weak pushouts of order $n-1$. \item[(4)] The functor $\sigma$ sends an object $x \in \D$ to a weak pushout of order $n-1$ which has the following form:
+where: \begin{itemize} \item[(1)] $\D$ is a pointed $n$-category, \item[(2)] $\Sigma \colon \D \to \D$ is an endofunctor, \item[(3)] $\D$ admits finite coproducts and weak pushouts of order $n-1$, \item[(4)] The functor $\sigma$ sends an object $x \in \D$ to a weak pushout of order $n-1$ which has the following form:

-\end{itemize} Specializing to the stable context, it would be natural to require in addition: \begin{itemize} \item[(2)$'$] $\Sigma \colon \D \to \D$ is an equivalence. \item[(3)$'$] $\D$ admits finite products and weak pullbacks of order $n-1$. \item[(5) ] A square in $\D$ is a weak pushout of order $n-1$ if and only if it is a weak pullback of order $n-1$. \end{itemize}
+\end{itemize} Then, specializing to the stable context and using (c)$'$--(d)$'$ and (e), it would be natural to require in addition: \begin{itemize} \item[(2)$'$] $\Sigma \colon \D \to \D$ is an equivalence, \item[(3)$'$] $\D$ admits finite products and weak pullbacks of order $n-1$, \item[(5) ] A square in $\D$ is a weak pushout of order $n-1$ if and only if it is a weak pullback of order $n-1$. \end{itemize}